shakes76/PatternAnalysis-2024/recognition/GFNet_Shogo/README.md

 The model we used is called GFNet, inspired by Vision Transformer.
 GFNet differs from ViT in that it uses Fourier transforms rather than multi-head attention to learn the spatial relationships of images.
 This approach can efficiently capture various interrelationships while keeping the low computational cost (log-linear) [1].
-In addition, the validation results show that imageNet performs very competitively in classification tasks compared to other transformer-based and CNN models [1].
+In addition, according to the paper, the test results indicate that ImageNet-trained models achieve competitive performance in classification tasks compared to other transformer-based models and CNNs [1].
 The ADNI (Alzheimer's Disease Neuroimaging Initiative) dataset is used for the data set.
 This dataset contains brain MRI images of normal (NC) subjects and Alzheimer's disease (AD) patients.

 ## Architecture